pietrop/Design-patterns-study-group/further-design-pattern-for-js/the-module-pattern.md

 ## Motivation

 The **module pattern **is used to implement the concept of [software module](https://en.wiktionary.org/wiki/Software_module), defined by [modular programming](https://en.wikipedia.org/wiki/Modular_programming), in a [programming language](https://en.wikipedia.org/wiki/Programming_language) with incomplete direct support for the concept.

-Having an application organized like so it is very useful for allowing scalability.
+Having an application organized like so it is very useful for scalability.

 ## Applicability

-Offering _encapsulation _it avoids that states and behaviour of the classes that implement it could be accessed from the outside.
+Offering \_encapsulation \_it avoids that states and behaviour of the classes that implement it could be accessed from the outside.
 Furthermore it can be used to avoid pollution of the global namespace.

 ## Structure